stevevance/open-gov-hack-night/_posts/events/2025-09-02-chn-community-feedback-session.md

 categories:
   - events
 links:
-title: "In-person and Online: TBD​"
+title: "In-person: Community Feedback Session"
 description: "Gather at i.c.stars Chicago for an evening of hacking and community."
 speakers:
   - TBD